 Created by Masterchef’s former contestant and available at the Show’s Oxford Landing Estates Restaurant for $8, the creamy kaffir lime panna cotta was beautifully fragrant and so delightfully different from the traditional vanilla bean version.
 Drizzled with lime syrup to cut through the creamy richness of the dessert and topped with chopped, fresh strawberries it was a pleasure to look at and, even more so, to eat.

 I didn’t have a recipe to recreate the dessert, so I did some research on a basic panna cotta to get the rough idea of the proportions of cream and milk and adapt the rest.
 I reduced the amount of sugar and changed the vanilla bean to kaffir lime leaves.
 I also adjusted the amount of gelatine further – I wanted creamy, not jelly-like.
 The rest was pretty straight forward.
 And delicious, I might add.
 And so moreish.

 Now, the other best thing I discovered about the panna cotta sold at the show was that it was served in stemless wine glasses.
 No need to fiddle with moulds, worrying about torn or stuck edges – that’s the sort of easy entertaining I like.
 Genius!

-Since drafting this post, I have found Marion’s original kaffir lime panna cotta recipe in July’s issue of Masterchef Magazine, which features a few recipes from her new book, Marion Recipes and stories from a hungry cook, which hit the shelves on 1 July (Pan MacMillan, A$49.99).
+Since drafting this post, I have found Marion’s original kaffir lime panna cotta recipe in July’s issue of Masterchef Magazine, which features a few recipes from her new book, Marion Recipes and stories from a hungry cook, (Pan MacMillan, A$14.99 as eBook).

 Makes 4 dessert serves or 8 canapés